sagemathinc/cocalc/notes/final_push.md

-# Sat June 21 -- goals

-- [ ] (1:00?) write a monitor that verifies that all hubs are up and responding to requests.

-- [ ] (1:00?) if a hub goes down, automatically restart it

-- [ ] (1:00?) enable logging so I can see why hub keeps hitting an infinite loop (prob related to doc sync) -- watch out regarding disk space though

-- [ ] (3:00?) fix doc sync with multiple hubs

-- [ ] (1:00?) reconfigure cloud with (way?) more hubs

----

-- [ ] (1:00?)  bug -- online LaTeX doesn't work when document has a space in the filename. -- still broken.
+- [ ] (1:00?)
+(0:24) bug -- online LaTeX doesn't work when document has a space in the filename. -- still broken.; wontfix, but at least put in a useful error message

-- [ ] (3:00?) worksheet scalability idea -- only render the outputs when they are about to appear!  how to hook into codemirror.
-Andrej cares.

-- [x] (2:00?) codemirror -- upgrade to 3.14; started testing in local, but it failed due cursor issues around output widgets. probably requires CSS changes to output div...

-- [ ] (2:00?) increase disk space in the base vm, then make it so we archive previous versions of sage

-- [ ] (2:00?) ui: make it possible for user to easily select a sage version for a project (from those available).

-- [ ] (0:30?) make it clear to users that their name is publicly visible even if they don t share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861

 - [ ] (0:10?) responsive: sign in on *PHONE*
      - get rid of tag line and cloud